pharmpy/pharmpy/docs/simulation.rst

 Running
 ~~~~~~~

-The simulation tool is available both in Pharmpy/pharmr and from the command line.
+The simulation tool is available both in Pharmpy and pharmr.

 To initiate the simulation tool in Python/R: